 Cannabidiol (CBD) has completely disrupted the health and wellness industry.
 It has also tipped the medical and science communities over in amazement at all the therapeutic and pharmacokinetic benefits associated with the phytocannabinoid.

-Today in 2021, the CBD industry is also taking the beauty, skincare, and pet industries by storm.
+Today, the CBD industry is also taking the beauty, skincare, and pet industries by storm.

 One major element that has added to the phytocannabinoid’s momentum was the amendment made in the 2018 Farm Bill.
 This amendment is what released hemp and its subsequent CBD products from being classified as a Schedule I controlled substance.